The Cost of Learning Under Multiple Change Points: Regret Analysis

-where $C_V$ and $C_B$ are universal positive constants. \end{theorem} The proof is given in App.~\ref{ATC-th-proof:regret-upper-bound}.
-A novel aspect of the analysis lies in the treatment of missed detections: rather than ruling them out, we use Lemma~\ref{lem:confounding} to control the contamination they induce on the test statistic.
-For fixed $\alpha\in(0,1)$ and $M$, Th.~\ref{th:upper-bound} implies $\mathcal{R}_T^{\text{ATC}} = O\left(\sigma^2(S+1)\log T \right)$.
+where $C_V, C_B$ and $C_M$ are universal positive constants. \end{theorem} The proof is given in App.~\ref{ATC-th-proof:regret-upper-bound}.
+A novel aspect of the analysis lies in its treatment of missed detections: rather than ruling them out, the analysis exploits the characterization of the resulting SNR degradation, formalized in Proposition~\ref{lem:confounding}, to control the induced contamination.
+For fixed $\alpha\in(0,1)$ and $M$, Th.~\ref{th:upper-bound} implies $\mathcal{R}_T^{\text{ATC}} = O\left(\sigma^2(S+1)\log T +M^2S\right)$.

 \paragraph*{Proof sketch.} The proof is based on five lemmas in App.~\ref{ATC-th-proof:regret-upper-bound}; we summarize the main ideas.

 \textbf{Step 1: Regret decomposition.} Lemma~\ref{app:lem-ATC-regret-decomoposition} shows that the dynamic regret decomposes as $\mathcal R_T^{\mathrm{ATC}}=\mathcal R_T^{\mathrm{var}}+\mathcal R_T^{\mathrm{bias}}$, where $\mathcal R_T^{\mathrm{var}}$ corresponds to the cumulative estimation variance and $\mathcal R_T^{\mathrm{bias}}$ corresponds to the cumulative bias incurred after a change and only until the next alarm.